Published on Oct 11, 2021

 ● Compatible for Android, iOS, Mac, and Windows on premium versions.

 Cell phones can significantly affect the mental health of teenagers.
 They can severely affect your kids and lead them to have mental health issues.
-Some of the major issues that are caused by using cell phones are cyberbullying, body image issues, and digital addiction.
-They result in causing anxiety and depression in teenagers.
+Some of the significant issues caused by using cell phones are cyberbullying, body image issues, and digital addiction.
+In addition, they result in causing anxiety and depression in teenagers.